-The military bounty lands are currently not indexed through the Bureau of Land Management indexes but he Bureau of Land Management, Eastern Division, is currently preparing to place military bounty land patents on its Internet website.
-Some bounty land records for the War of 1812 service are indexed in Ancestry.com/Ancestrylibrary.com.
-The National Archives is currently preparing an extensive index to all federal military bounty land claims.
+The military bounty lands are currently not indexed through the Bureau of Land Management indexes but he Bureau of Land Management, Eastern Division, is currently preparing to place military bounty land patents on its Internet web site.
+The National Archives and Records Administration is preparing an index to military bounty land claims and has so far indexed them through the letter "H."